Last update: 09.09.2019

 TorGuard is a leading VPN, which generally ranks among the best around.
-With servers in more than 50 nations around the world, excellent encryption, good support for torrenting and a reputation for treating customers well, TorGuard offers a lot of attractive features.
+With 3,000+ servers in more than 50 countries around the world, excellent encryption, good support for torrenting, and a reputation for treating customers well, TorGuard offers a lot of attractive features.

 However, do these benefits apply to the TorGuard free trial version?
 That’s what we want to assess here.
 Many VPNs offer free trials, and many of these trial versions aren’t anywhere near as feature-rich and reliable as the paid-for services.
 They want us to upgrade, after all.
 Let’s see how the TorGuard free version compares.